-US, Indo-Pacific allies to expand India's vaccine production
+US, Indo-Pacific Allies to Expand India's Vaccine Production

 President Joe Biden and fellow leaders of the Indo-Pacific alliance known as the Quad are set to announce a plan to expand coronavirus vaccine manufacturing capacity in India, according to administration officials.

+- The Biden administration and leaders of other wealthy nations have faced calls from France and some global health advocacy groups to donate a small percentage of vaccine to poor countries

+- The effort by the Quad is projected to allow India to increase manufacturing capacity by 1 billion doses by 2022

-The effort was to be announced Friday at a virtual meeting of the leaders of Australia, India, Japan and the United States.
+The effort was to be announced Friday at a virtual meeting Friday between Biden and the prime ministers of Australia, India and Japan.
 It comes as the Biden administration is putting greater emphasis on the Indo-Pacific region in the face of growing economic competition from China.

+“A free and open Indo-Pacific is essential to each of our futures our countries,” Biden said at the beginning of the meeting.
+“The United States is committed to working with you, our partners, and all our allies in the region to achieve stability.”

+Biden did not go into detail about the initiative by the alliance to pump up India’s vaccine manufacturing during the portion of the meeting that was open to the press, only saying, "We're launching an ambitious new joint partnership that is going to boost vaccine manufacturing."
+However, two senior administration officials briefed reporters on the plan ahead of the meeting.

 But the Biden administration has remained steadfast that, at least for now, it is focused on making sure that all Americans are first vaccinated even as China and Russia have engaged in vaccine diplomacy, sending badly needed vaccines to other countries.
 Administration officials have noted the United States' $4 billion commitment to COVAX, an international effort to bolster the purchase and distribution of coronavirus vaccines to poor nations.